VikingoCH/laravel12-app-starter/README.md

 Template for a personal App where user must be authenticad to get acces to the application.
 Only Admin user can add new users.

-Default Flux UI components library used by livewire starter kit is complete replaced by MaryUI, i.e. FluxUI components are not used at all.
+Default Flux UI components library used by livewire starter kit is complete replaced by MaryUI.

 ## Authorization
-Minimalist and simple authorization implementation.
-Admin role is manage by added column is_admin (Boolean) in users table.
+Minimalist and simple authorizaiton implementation.

-Only one permission "manage_users" is defined and handled by Laravel Gates.

 ### roles
 - Admin:
+  - Manage App setting
+  - Add / Delete users
-  - Manage / Register / Remove users
+  - View / Add / Edit / Delete all records in DB
+- User:
+  - View all records
+  - Add / Edit records in DB

 ### Default users
 ___